 - Over 1.3 billion total active users.

-Globally, the super app trend is still in its early stages, particularly in the West, but with ecommerce and digital payment methods growing in adoption, Super Apps are poised to become a global phenomenon in 2021.
+Globally, the super app trend is in a growth phase, particularly in the West.
+And with e-commerce and digital payment methods growing in adoption, super apps are poised to become a truly global phenomenon in 2022 and beyond.

 We’ve seen the success of Uber and its South-Asian competitor Grab expanding their offerings from ride-hailing to food delivery and financial services.
 Even well-known players in the global marketplace, like Airbnb, are expressing an interest in developing their own integrated super app style offerings as well.

 At Rapyd, we are seeing an upwards trend towards companies in ecommerce and financial services who’ve turned their efforts towards the creation of their own cross-functional applications.

 But growing your revenue as a super app hinges on engaging your audience with services that are both localized and smooth.
 To do this you’ll need to be able to integrate with other service providers to provide a frictionless user experience and reach super app status.